gabriel-p-artcls/17-04_mc-catalog/README.md

 Metallicity of NGC294 changed 0.001 --> 0.0005, due to issue #248.
 These runs are only used to check the metal-binarity dependence, and are not added to the final output file.

+#### `21st_run`

+Re-process 5 OCs whose masses differ greatly from the H03 and P12 estimates.
+We use:
+* no DA + no local removal of field stars
+* no bootstrap
+* max mass limit of 400000 with a step of 5000 (Mo)

+All other parameter ranges are kept from 3rd run.